 What is Kerb Seven Dials Market and when does it open?

-Seven Dials Market will open its doors in September 2019.
+Kerb Seven Dials Market opened its doors on 7 September 2019.

 It is the first indoor, bricks-and-mortar site for street food pros Kerb, who already operate five street food markets across London.
-There are a total of 26 food traders at the space, which is found inside a former banana warehouse that spans 23,000 sq ft.
+There are a total of 13 food traders at the space, which is found inside a former banana warehouse that spans 23,000 sq ft.
+The market will be open seven days a week, with traders serving food from 11am-11pm Monday to Saturday, and from midday until 10.30pm on Sundays.

 Where is Kerb Seven Dials Market?

-Seven Dials Market is found in Covent Garden in an expansive warehouse that used to be a place for importers to store bananas.
-The space is Kerb's flagship London site and sits right opposite culinary heavyweights such as Neal's Yard Diary, The Barbary and St John Bakery.
+Kerb Seven Dials Market is found on Earlham Street (WC2H 9LX) in Covent Garden in an expansive warehouse that used to be a place for importers to store bananas.
+The space is Kerb's flagship London site and sits right opposite culinary heavyweights such as Neal's Yard Dairy, The Barbary and St John Bakery.

-Seven Dials Market features a total of 26 food traders, spanning a range of cuisines and styles.
-Check out a few of the featured restaurants below:
+Seven Dials Market features a total of 13 food traders, spanning a range of cuisines and styles.
+Check out all of the featured restaurants below:

 Much-loved sandwich shop Monty’s sadly had to close its bricks and mortar site in Hoxton at the end of July, but now the restaurant has been resurrected just a few months later at Kerb Seven Dials Market.
 The new site serves up Monty’s signature Reuben salt beef sandwiches and New York-style egg creams, alongside new additions such as open-faced bagels.

 Seafood-focused Claw started out life as a street food vendor, before graduating to a permanent site in Carnaby.
 Now, the restaurant has returned to its roots, closing the Soho site, and settling into Seven Dials Market.
-On the menu, expect Claw's signature lobster roll, while newer additions will include a decadent lobster mac ‘n’ cheese and a shrimp roll, which you can pair with fries.
+On the menu expect Claw's signature lobster roll, while new additions will include a decadent lobster mac ‘n’ cheese and a shrimp roll, which you can pair with fries.

 Pick ‘n’ Cheese